BaptisteBlouin/HistText/toolkit/README.md

 #### Text Processing

+* `tokenize` - Tokenize text from various sources
 * `tokenize-csv` - Tokenize text in a CSV file
 * `tokenize-text` - Tokenize a text string
 * `tokenize-solr` - Tokenize documents from a Solr collection

 #### Named Entity Recognition

+* `ner` - Run NER on collections with multiple model support
 * `precompute-ner` - Precompute NER annotations for a collection
+* `test-ner` - Test NER models with sample text

 #### Embedding Operations

-* `compute-embeddings` - Compute document embeddings for a collection
+* `embeddings` - Compute document embeddings for a collection
 * `semantic-search` - Search documents using semantic similarity
 * `compute-word-embeddings` - Generate word embeddings from collection texts
 * `build-embedding-index` - Build a vector index for a collection